fieldtrip/website/faq/how_can_i_anonymize_an_anatomical_mri.md

 ---
 title: How can I anonymize or deidentify an anatomical MRI?
+category: faq
-tags: [faq, mri, anonymize, sharing]
+tags: [mri, anonymize, sharing]
 ---

 # How can I anonymize or deidentify an anatomical MRI?